hydrobeam/website/content/tech/emacs_setup.md

 The `lsp` module integrates [language servers](https://langserver.org/) into Emacs, providing features like jump-to-definition, code completion, real-time linting and more!
 To get started, enable the `lsp` module under `:tools` which will configure and install [`lsp-mode`](https://emacs-lsp.github.io/lsp-mode/).

-Then, for each language where you'd like to take advantage of `lsp` integration, just add the `+lsp` flag in your `init.el`.
+Then, for each language where you'd like to take advantage of `lsp` integration, just add the `+lsp` flag to its module.
 If you do not have an appropriate language server installed, `lsp-mode` will prompt you to install it on your behalf.

 When first opening a file that supports `lsp`, you'll see the following message: